akeil/rescript/README.md

 and cached handwriting recognition results.

 ## Usage
-Only one use is supported:
+Only one use case is supported:

 ```
 $ rescript NAME_OF_NOTE -l LANGUAGE